WUSTL-B34R5HELL/bearshell-ctf/bearCTF/README.md

 ### EX2 Directory: Exploitation/EX2 | file: `store`
 Can you buy the flag from the store?

+### EX3-4 :sparkles:
+Do overflow0 and overflow1 of picoCTF2019

 ## Web

 ### Web 1 - 3 can be found in the Web folder.
 Note all flags will be in this format: FLAG{xx} :sparkles: